-A Community College offers 2-year Associate Degree Programs designed for career and transfer opportunities.
+A Community College offers two-year associate degree programs designed for career and transfer opportunities.

-A Community College will give you access to countless transfer opportunities to the 4-year university of your choice.
+A Community College will give you access to countless transfer opportunities to the four-year university of your choice.

-A Community College is half the cost of a 4-year university.
+A Community College is half the cost of a four-year university.

 The Community College Concept:

 Community colleges are a uniquely American institution.
 Their mission is to provide access to higher education to everyone - regardless of race, gender, social status, income, geographic location, etc. In support of this goal, community colleges have a tradition of open admissions and low tuition.
 Public support enables them to keep tuition low and quality high.